gymrek-lab/webstr/README.md

 Source code for the WebSTR-API can be found here: https://github.com/acg-team/webSTR-API

+## Contributing

+If you would like to make changes to WebSTR, you must:
+1. Create a new branch off of main and make your edits
+2. Submit a pull request to merge your new branch to main
+3. The pull request must be reviewed and approved by a WebSTR developer prior to merging with main.

 ## Instructions for setting up WebSTR for local development (without docker)

 1. Set up python3 and virtualenv on your machine: